 Where can I go from Your Spirit?
 Or where can I flee from Your presence?
 (Psa 139:7)

-Jesus tore the veil to the Holies Place from top to bottom, giving us access to His presence as part of His finished work on Calvary
+Jesus tore the veil to the Holiest Place from top to bottom, giving us access to His presence as part of His finished work on Calvary

 Putting it All Together